 You will feel right at home learning Apache Spark and Play Framework 2 for Scala after taking the Introduction and Intermediate Scala courses.

 Learn at your own pace.
-Get help when you need it.
+Get help from an online instructor when you need it.
+Course enrollments are for 365 days.
 Click on a course title to see detailed information.

 Want to purchase a course for someone else, or don't want to use PayPal?
 Please ask for an invoice.